antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/xml.etree.elementtree.rst

    to get proper namespace handling on output.  *text_or_uri* is a string containing the QName value, in the form {uri}local, or, if the tag argument is given, the URI part of a QName.
-If *tag* is given, the first argument is interpreted as a URI, and this argument is interpreted as a local name.
+If *tag* is given, the first argument is interpreted as an URI, and this argument is interpreted as a local name.
    :class:`QName` instances are opaque.

 .. _elementtree-treebuilder-objects: